mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 When analyzing financial statements, we should try to identify the recurring income component.

-Accounting standars provide some guidance on how to identify recurring income:
+Accounting standards provide some guidance on how to identify recurring income:
 - the line items on the income statement are arranged in a manner that allows an analyst to identify recurring and nonrecurring components of income

 Common misconceptions: a majority of operating income components tend to be recurring, but not always: